About

 Hey, I’m Ambra

-I tried to break free from a life that didn’t fit me more than once.
+Twice , I tried to break free from this life that didn’t fit.

-Everything I offer now in my coaching is work I’ve practiced on myself first — lived experience supported by professional training.
+Everything I offer comes from work I've practiced on myself first — lived experience supported by professional training.

 THE APPROACH